-Using a sample of temperature profiles matched (collocated) with a sample of radiance observations/simulations, a statistical relationship is derived that predicts e.g. atmospheric temperature from the measured radiance. e.g. NESDIS operational retrievals or the 3I approach
+Using a sample of temperature profiles matched (collocated) with a sample of radiance observations/simulations, a statistical relationship is derived that predicts e.g. atmospheric temperature from the measured radiance.

 These tend to be limited by the statistical characteristics of the training sample / profile library and will not produce physically important features if they are statistically rare in the training sample.
 Furthermore, their assimilation can destroy sharp physical features in the analysis!